-4. Sit in the First Row

-I'm convinced the safest seat on the bus is seat #1, in the first row, against the left window, right behind the driver's seat.
+I'm convinced the safest place on the bus is seat #1, in the first row, against the left window, right behind the driver's seat.

 In this seat, you have nobody in front of you or to your left.
 You only need to be concerned about the person sitting to your right and those immediately behind you.

-Aisle seats are a bad idea because buses can fill up as they travel from one destination to the next, to the point where it's standing room only in the aisle.
+Aisle seats are a terrible idea because buses can fill up as they travel from one destination to the next, to the point where it's standing room only in the aisle.

-If you're not paying attention with all the people coming and going, one of them can easily grab your bag, or surgically slash it open and remove your valuables.
+If you're not paying attention with all the people coming and going, one of them can quickly grab your bag, or surgically slash it open and remove your valuables.

-To get seat #1, or any seat in the first row, simply ask for it when you're buying your ticket.
+To get seat #1, or any seat in the first row, ask for it when you're buying your ticket.

-A later crawl shows: